poode/readyServer/readme.md

-# Express Server Ready
+# Express Ready Server

 ## Server Feature

 * Logger
 * Most important middlewares
-* we can use it with http or https via envirnoment variable
+* We can use it with http or https via envirnoment variable

 ## How to Use